alexewerlof/micromustache/README.md

 **Q. I want loops**

 Unlike MustacheJS or Handlebars, micromustache does not have a custom syntax for loops.
-Instead it encourages you to use JavaScript for that (pretty much how JSX avoids custom template syntax that is common in Vue or Angular).
+Instead it encourages you to use JavaScript for that (pretty much how JSX avoids custom template syntax as opposed to Vue or Angular).

 For example if you have an array of objects: